froq/froq-beta-archive/README.md

 ## Service Root (Base URI)

-Root could be set easily in `pub/index.php`.
+Service root could be set easily in `pub/index.php`.
 For example, if you want to use a versioning approach in your applications, you can set `$appRoot = '/api/v1'`.
 Then call your URL's like `/api/v1/book/123` but just define your book service as `BookService` normally.
 So you do not need to create another service such as `ApiService` for all these requests cos `/api/v1` part will be dropped while routing act.

 ## Fails (Error Handling)